-Typical origination of projects may include Capstone projects, performance, and outstanding practicum/internship experiences.
+Typical projects may include capstone projects, performance, and outstanding practicum/internship experiences.
 Others may include service learning experience, conference presentations of student work, an outline of practical experiences or other field experience, and individual research projects conducted by the student.
 The category of experiences which may be considered for inclusion in this demonstration of student experiences and work is nearly limitless, and is at the discretion of the academic unit.

 Saint Louis University strives to engage its students in five interrelated dimensions contributing to the development of the whole person: scholarship and knowledge, intellectual inquiry and communication, community building, leadership and service, and spirituality and values.
 Students should be able to articulate how these interconnected dimensions will be integrated into their Symposium project.
 Faculty sponsors are encouraged to aid in the development of these reflections.

 Once students have been selected by the academic unit to take part in the Senior Legacy Symposium, a department faculty sponsor should assist students in the development of their proposal/abstract.
 The Student Submission Form is due by March 4, 2016.
 Each Student Submission Form must be approved by the faculty sponsor.
 While selection in the Senior Legacy Symposium is an honor, the academic unit may also determine if there are other appropriate ways to recognize the selected, and other, students surrounding the Symposium events.